NicoRahm/CGvsPhoto/README.md

 clf.test_total_images(test_data_path = test_data_path,
                       nb_images = 720, decision_rule = 'weighted_vote')
 ```
+Your test directory must contain two sub-directories : CGG and Real.
 You can specify the number of images you want to process and the aggregation scheme between 'weighted_vote' and 'majority_vote' (even if 'weighted_vote' is in general more efficient).

 ## Authors